sameera9th/dynamic-forms/README.md

 # Dynamic Form (React with Redux)

-This project is written as a Client-Side Rendering and based on React and Redux(Thunk) frontend libraries with Typescript.
+This project is written as a Client-Side Rendering application and based on React and Redux(Thunk) frontend libraries with Typescript.
 The project has been implemented using [Create-React-App typescript](https://create-react-app.dev/docs/adding-typescript/) boilerplate.
-Further, [React test library](https://testing-library.com/docs/react-testing-library/intro/) with Jest is being used for the TDDs, and [Material-UI] (https://mui.com/) is also being used as the stylings.
+Further, [React test library](https://testing-library.com/docs/react-testing-library/intro/) with Jest is being used for the TDDs, and [Material-UI](https://mui.com/) is also being used for the stylings.

 ![](https://github.com/sameera9th/dynamic-forms/blob/main/readme-assets/demo.gif?raw=true)
 ## Requisites